Kalinka5/Graphs/README.md

     label_backgrounds[row["node"]] = row["background_color"]
 ```

-And since our last row doesn't contain edge information we should make conditional to ignore empty values:
+:anger: And since our last row doesn't contain edge information we should make **conditional** to ignore empty values:
 ```python
 if row["first_node"] != "":
     # Add edges to variable, for example: {("0", "1"), ("0", "2"),...}